-To help you create your own communication strategy, we’ve identified the four most common types of communication to send customers.
+To help you create your own communication strategy for your ecommerce site, we’ve identified the four most common types of communication to send customers.
 We’ve also included sample text message templates to get you started.

 Find out more about how to create templates using VoiceSage: 11 Financial Service SMS Templates For You to Steal